B2B E-Commerce: A Complete Guide to a B2B Company

 These products are common in CPG, apparel, automotive, and hardware supply businesses.
 For this model of E-Commerce, the value is in enabling customers to place orders in the fewest number of clicks and the least amount of online hassles.

-Subscription Products – More products nowadays are portrayed as a service and are therefore purchased on a reoccurring basis.
-Purchasing plans can vary as well as what they include and for long you can have them.
-It’s common to set plans up on a monthly or annually reoccurring basis.
+More products nowadays are portrayed as a service and are therefore purchased on a recurring basis.
+Purchasing plans can vary as well as what they include, and for how long you can have them.
+It’s common to set plans up on a monthly or annual recurring basis.

 As a result, E-Commerce solutions must support a unique purchase flow and process.

 Choosing an ecommerce platform for your business is not easy.
-With numerous platforms out there and with various flavors, businesses should consider architecture, flexibility, ease of use, functionality.
-When it comes to architecture – opensource versus SaaS choosing which one to go with is a challenging task.
+With numerous platforms out there and with various flavors, businesses should consider architecture, flexibility, ease of use, and functionality.
+When it comes to architecture – open source versus SaaS, choosing which one to go with is a challenging task.

 Let’s look at the pros and cons of each of the architecture models.

-Many brick and mortar stores are finally going full digital in order to keep up with the rising trends in today’s world of commerce.
+Many brick-and-mortar stores are finally going full digital in order to keep up with the rising trends in today’s world of commerce.
 Yet, there’s often one big thing that hasn’t been fully considered.
-And that’s whether you want a SaaS or OpenSource platform.
-Each has their own benefits and we’ll walk you through both in order to help you make a decision.
+And that’s whether you want a SaaS or an open-source platform.
+Each has its own benefits, and we’ll walk you through both in order to help you make a decision.

 First, a couple of quick definitions.